BrainStation-23/AspNetCoreLogger/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] The commit message follows our guidelines
 - [ ] I have performed a self-review of my own code
-- [ ] I have lint my code localy prior to submission using sonarlint
+- [ ] I have lint my code locally prior to submission using sonarlint
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] My changes generate no new warnings